easy-software-ufal/catalog-test-smells/docs/source/index.rst

 Search for a test smell using the **search** or the **sidebar** --- works with test smells descriptions too --- if you already know what to look for.
 If not, you may browse by category in the left panel.
 Download options (PDF and EPUB) are available in the `Read the Docs` menu (bottom of left panel).
 There is a **lot** to see!

 The catalog provides a visualization of the data set compiled in a Multivocal Literature Review published here.
-Initially, it unifies 127 formal and informal sources (sites, personal blogs, even videos!).
+Initially, the catalog unifies information from 127 formal and informal sources.
 As the catalog is open-source, any community member can submit a contribution as a pull request and help improve it.

-Every smell listed in this catalog contains a name, AKA (when available), definition, code example (likely extracted from the listed references), and the listed references, which of course provide further information.
+Every listed test smell contains a name, AKA (when available), definition, code example (likely extracted from the listed references), and the listed references, which of course provide further information.
 We expect the catalog to be a helpful resource for software testing community members to better understand test smells.
-In this sense, it may help avoid adding new names (AKA) to existing test smells in an overlap.
+Furthermore, it may help avoid proposing new names (AKA) to existing test smells in an overlap.

 .. tip::